NIH-MIP/pytorch_cmd_line_tools/README.md

 flags:

---image_dir        image directory in ImageFolder format (can use create_imagefolder script above to create
+--image_dir        required, image directory in ImageFolder format (can use create_imagefolder script above to create

---out_dir          filepath to where you want your model saved
+--out_dir          required, filepath to where you want your model saved

 --mn (str)        name of model.
 Options include resnet, resnet18 through resnet 152, alexnet, vgg, squeezenet.
 Default resnet18